Breaking News: The FDA Is Requesting Removal Of All Ranitidine Products (Zantac) From The Market

 How does Zantac cause cancer?

 In September 2019, the Food and Drug Administration (FDA) reported that small amounts of NDMA were detected in ranitidine medications, including the most popular brand name drug Zantac.
 NDMA is classified as a B2 carcinogen, which basically means that it is a probable human carcinogen.
-According the World Health Organization, exposure to high amount of NDMA is believed to cause gastric and colorectal cancer.
+According to the World Health Organization, exposure to high amount of NDMA is believed to cause gastric and colorectal cancer.
 Even small amounts of NDMA is extremely toxic to the liver and linked to liver damage.
 In fact, NDMA was once used to make rocket fuel.

 What should I do next if I have been diagnosed with a certain form of cancer from the use of Zantac or other ranitidine medications?